Silver Wind is one of the cosiest and most intimate ships afloat, with beautifully designed suites and inviting cabins and public rooms.

-Silver Wind is a small ship -- I reckon it took about five minutes to work out where everything was!
+Silver Wind is a small ship -- it took about five minutes to work out where everything was!
 For me, that was one of its big selling points, as it offered a very friendly atmosphere.
 The all-inclusive drinks policy also does a lot to promote that friendliness, especially if you are cruising alone.

-Needless to say, though, if you like to do more than sunbathe, read books or eat -- and if your perfect holiday includes a huge casino, schedules packed tight with enrichment activities, and silly pool games -- this is not the cruise for you.
+If you like to do more than sunbathe, read books or eat -- and if your perfect holiday includes a huge casino, schedules packed tight with enrichment activities, and silly pool games -- this is not the cruise for you.

 There were 213 passengers on my around-India cruise from Chennai (Madras) to Mumbai, and they had come from all corners of the earth.
 By far, the biggest group was from the U.S. -- 80 passengers -- but there were Australians, New Zealanders, British, Germans, Belgians, Spanish and various other nationalities.
 Many were retired or close to retirement age; 140 were past Silversea passengers.
 Only one couple had never cruised before.